staujd02/datadog-brightstar-service/Readme.md

 6. Create a standard `POST` request and post a message to `localhost:8080/injest` with a JSON body
 7. Confirm in the running socket window that the POST message was emitted back to you

+# Auth Header
+- Set .env AUTH_TOKEN to a random cyptographic string
+- Ensure `authorization` is set as

 # Sending messages back to server